 Like with many cocktails, the origin of the Planter's Punch is a bit unclear.
 It's been around since the 1800s, and many hotels and bars were linked to its invention over the years.

-Some of them are in Charleston and St. Louis.
+Some of them are in Charleston, SC and St. Louis, MO.
 However, the true roots of the drink seem to be somewhere else, possibly in the Caribbean, and go back a little further.

 One thing you can observe, though, is that the drink must be closely linked to the Caribbean, a region famous for making high-quality Rum.

-The American adaption of this recipe interchanged strong and weak measurements, leading to the drink being significantly boozier and became part of the Tiki cocktail culture.
+The American adaption of this recipe interchanged strong and weak, making the drink being significantly boozier and became part of the Tiki cocktail culture.